Kevrollin/caffeinated-thoughts-blog/README.md

-# ☕ Caffeinated Thoughts - Frontend
+# 📝 PatchNotes - Frontend

 A beautiful, modern blogging platform with integrated M-Pesa payments, built with React, TypeScript, and Tailwind CSS.